 A community-led event that has taken place for the best part of 70 years, the fireworks at Beckenham are a sight to behold.
 Promising fun for the entire family, with two displays, the event at Croydon Recreation Ground boasts tasty food stalls, face-paints and a funfair.
 Plus, all proceeds from the event go towards local charities.
 Grab your tickets on the gate, and find more information here.

 Firework Display start: 8pm

 Back with a bang (and an extra bloody day at that!) is the lively Battersea Park fireworks.
-Usually a one-day affair, they’ve doubled their time to incorporate the first Family Sunday, which starts earlier (5pm entry; 7pm fireworks) and includes a spanking new lighting installation, the Vortex Flow, created by an international group Squid Soap, who have previously displayed their work at Sydney Opera House, Burning Man Festival and the Royal Botanical Gardens at Kew.
+Usually a one-day affair, they doubled their time last year to incorporate the first Family Sunday, and they’re continuing that rhythm into 2022.
+Sunday starts earlier (5pm entry; 7pm fireworks) and includes a 7-metre tall light installation to celebrate the bonfire.

 Prior to this, however, is the usual Saturday night shenanigans; with fireworks from Titanium Pyrotechnics who also happen to be the creative minds behind the Mayor of London’s New Year’s Eve celebrations and Edinburgh’s Hogmanay.
 Plus, there’s a hell of an afterparty planned, with Evolution London transformed into a German “Bierkeller”, boasting a live band, steins and bumper cars.
 Find it immediately after the fireworks within the park at Evolution London.
 Get your tickets to the firework display and/or afterparty here.